Discover Multilogin now and get 50% off your first month!

 FAQ

-Maskfog is a standalone antidetect browser designed to help users create isolated browser environments with spoofed fingerprints.
-It’s mostly used by individual users — such as dropshippers or affiliate marketers — who don’t need automation or team features.
-The maskfog browser focuses on simplicity and quick deployment, but it lacks tools needed for scaling or high-level customization.
+Maskfog is a desktop browser built to create isolated browser environments with basic fingerprint customization.
+It is mostly used by single users like dropshippers or affiliate marketers who do not need automation or team features.
+The Maskfog browser keeps things simple, but it falls short on the tools needed for scaling, mobile work, or deeper customization.

 Maskfog does receive updates, but there is no public changelog or fixed release schedule.
-Updates typically happen through the internal server when the browser launches.
-Users looking for detailed logs or feature-specific updates may find this limiting.
+Updates happen through the internal server when the browser launches, which makes it hard for users to track what changed.

 Multilogin works with amazon.com